torisrobloxmarket-lang/Siounsniojsipjns/README.md

                     if v:FindFirstChildOfClass("Humanoid") and v.Name ~= LocalPlayer.Name and v.Name ~= "Vera" then
                         local eHum = v:FindFirstChildOfClass("Humanoid")
                         local eRoot = v:FindFirstChild("HumanoidRootPart") or v.PrimaryPart
-                        if eHum and eHum.Health > 0 and eRoot then
-                            if (root.Position - eRoot.Position).Magnitude <= 150 then
+                        if eHum and eHum.Health > 0 and eRoot and (root.Position - eRoot.Position).Magnitude <= 150 then
                             table.insert(enemies, v)
-                            end
                         end
                     end
                 end